Defined Benefit Pension Plans are THE BEST!

 more you earn -- the higher the lifetime pension.

-For example, if you work a lifetime for one employer with a Defined Benefit Pension Plan, you'll end up with one larger pension and it's based on the final average earnings (normally your highest lifetime earnings).
+For example, if you work a lifetime for one employer with a Defined Benefit Pension Plan, you'll end up with one larger pension and it's based on the final average earnings (normally your highest lifetime earnings during the last five years worked).

 Again, the longer you work, the higher your percentage of earnings is... this is a lifetime pension.
 Keep on working (unless you hit the maximum years) and get that lifetime pension maximized as you'll likely draw it for many, many years!